 The fees that retail investors pay for Cambiar’s services vary, depending on the strategy and investment products selected.
 Cambiar charges asset-based fees, which means that its fee, typically paid quarterly, will be a percentage of the value of the assets in your account.
 When an adviser charges these types of fees, it has an incentive to maximize the value of your account.
-If you maintain a separate account, Cambiar will generally deduct the fees from the account, or bill you directly.
-Annual fees typically range between 0.50% and 1.5% of the assets under management.
+If you maintain a separate account, Cambiar will generally deduct the fees from the account, or will bill you directly.
+Annual fees typically range between 0.40% and 1.0% of the assets under management.
 If you invest in a pooled investment vehicle, such as one of the Cambiar Funds, you will pay the fees disclosed in that Fund’s prospectus.

-When retail investors invest through a mutual fund or through a separate account, they will pay certain other fees, even though the fees are not paid to Cambiar.
+When retail investors invest through a mutual fund, ETF, or through a separate account, they will pay certain other fees, even though the fees are not paid to Cambiar.
 Brokerage commissions, dealer spreads, fees associated with ADRs, custody fees, fund administration or transfer agency fees, and other types of transaction-related fees, will be paid by your account.
-Retail investors in the Cambiar Funds, like many other mutual funds, often pay for certain shareholder services.
+Retail investors in the Cambiar sponsored mutual funds, like many other mutual funds, often pay for certain shareholder services.
 Your account may also pay other types of fees such as Employee Retirement Income Security Act of 1974 (“ERISA”) plan administration fees, sales charges, transfer and other taxes, wire transfer and electronic fund fees, and fees paid to advisers of investment companies in which the account invests.

 For retail investors participating in a wrap fee program, you will typically pay your fee to the wrap fee sponsor or another intermediary, although under some arrangements you will pay Cambiar directly.
 Investors in wrap fee programs pay a single fee for multiple services, and those fees are often higher than those charged for other kinds of investments.
 In addition to fees for advisory services, the wrap fee that you pay to the sponsor will also cover certain other costs, including some (but not necessarily all) of the brokerage fees paid by your account, as well as custody and recordkeeping fees.
 More information about the fees and costs of investing with Cambiar can be found at Form ADV, Part 2A, Items 5(a)-(d), available here.